tezos/tezos-mirror/docs/user/multinetwork.rst

 the ``mainnet`` branch is only capable of connecting to Mainnet, the ``carthagenet`` branch is only capable of connecting to Carthagenet, and so on.
 The goal is to remove the need for such branches.
-Currently, the multinetwork node has not been released, but we hope that the next major Mainnet release is nothing but a tag on ``master``, or maybe a very small branch.

 By default, the multinetwork node connects to Mainnet.
 To connect to other networks, you can either